nixworks/public/news/2008/01/3/index.md

 ##### Vote
 ### [ Voters in Iowa go to the polls for the first caucus to determine presidential nominees for the Democratic and Republican parties. ](/news/2008/01/3/voters-in-iowa-go-to-the-polls-for-the-first-caucus-to-determine-presidential-nominees-for-the-democratic-and-republican-parties.md)
-_Context: Republican,  go to the polls, Iowa, Democrat, caucus, Vote_
+_Context: Democrat, Republican, caucus, Iowa, Vote,  go to the polls_

 ##### Benazir Bhutto assassination
 ### [ Benazir Bhutto assassination: President of Pakistan Pervez Musharraf denies any role in Benazir Bhutto's death. ](/news/2008/01/3/benazir-bhutto-assassination-president-of-pakistan-pervez-musharraf-denies-any-role-in-benazir-bhutto-s-death.md)